 Have a Conner Prairie experience brought to you!
 Our highly-trained staff is available to deliver interactive, educational programs right to your classroom.
-Program topics include the life and times of William Conner, Native Americans, the Civil War, pioneer life, and 19th-century schooling.
-Programs can be tailored to grades K-12 and arranged to fit your schedule.
+We offer programs like Electricty Flight, the Civil War and more!

 Please contact email@example.com for more information or to make reservations.